azarboon/cheat-sheet-aws/README.md

 Aurora Global Database: RPO of seconds, RTO of minutes.
 For fail-over, read replicas have to be manually promoted.

+Before creating an RDS read replica, firstly you must enable automatic backups on the source DB instance by setting the backup retention period to a value other than 0.

 Read replicas have async replication.
 RDS Multi-AZ has sync replication.

 You have to pay for cross-region data transfers.